kushvp/python-repo/README.md

 # python-repo
-This is the repository of TIC-TAC-TOE game in python.
+The repository currently contains the following python projects:
-This is the Milestone Project -1 of Complete Python Course on Udemy.
+-TIC-TAC-TOE game in python.